Witchcraft (Pendulum song): Chart performance

 "Witchcraft" debuted on the UK Singles Chart on 30 May 2010 at number 62, following the release of the album, "Immersion", which also reached number-one that week.
 The single however, fell out of the top 100 on its second week in the chart.
 On 11 July 2010, the single began to climb its way back up the UK Singles Chart reaching number 113.
 The single then climbed back into the top 100 at number 67 on 18 July.
 Upon physical release, the single climbed 38 places to a current peak of number 29, marking the band's third most successful single alongside "Granite" and fifth top 40 single in the UK.

 Other media

 To help promote the single, Pendulum created a "Witchcraft Experiment" Facebook application.
 When used, the viewer is taken into an impression of their profiles, with people on their friends list typing various lyrics out while the song played in the background.
 Pendulum have also released an animated "Witchcraft" screensaver, along with an image to use on Facebook as well.
 Bullet for My Valentine also played an acoustic version of this song on BBC Radio 1.
+It was also used in the soundtrack of the video game WRC FIA World Rally Championship.